 Mastercard began operations in the late 1940s, at a time when a number of American banks gave their customers specially issued paper that they could use in the form of cash at local establishments.
 Mastercard issued its first batch of credit cards in California, to serve as direct competition to the Bank of America card that later went on to become Visa.

 With time, a number of franchises evolved in several cities, and in 1966, one such group formed the Interbank Card Association (ICA).
-No single bank dominated the running of this organization and member committees came into effect for this very purpose.
+No single bank dominated the running of this organisation and member committees came into effect for this very purpose.
 ICA went on to become Mastercard in 1979.